juliuspleunes4/bachelorThesis/README.md

 Once this is done, everything should be installed and ready for use.

 ## Running the Tests
-You can run the GRIM Test and Statcheck scripts by executing their corresponding Python file and providing the path to your `.pdf`, `.htm`, `.html`, or `.txt`  file when prompted.
+You can run the GRIM Test and Statcheck scripts in multiple ways:

+### Traditional Method (Interactive)
  - To run the **GRIM Test**:

    Execute `$ python testers\GRIM\main.py`